-- It is the appliance owner's responsibility to ensure the electrical connection meets all applicable building codes.
-Failure to meet these code requirements can result in appliance damage, fire, electric shock or burns, serious personal injury, or death. - Before connecting your appliance to the power supply, verify the supply voltage and circuit rating match the appliance.
-Correct improper supply voltage or circuit size immediately. - Before connecting your appliance to the power supply, verify the power supply is correctly grounded.
+It is the appliance owner's responsibility to ensure the electrical connection meets all applicable building codes.
+Failure to meet these code requirements can result in appliance damage, fire, electric shock or burns, serious personal injury, or death.

+Before connecting your appliance to the power supply, verify the power supply is correctly grounded.
 If the power supply is not grounded, correct immediately.
-TRUE recommends hiring a qualified electrician to inspect your wall outlet and circuit to ensure they are properly grounded.
+TRUE recommends hiring a qualified electrician to inspect your wall outlet and circuit to ensure they are properly grounded